MicrosoftDocs/microsoft-365-community/Community/glossary.md

 Microsoft Entra self-service password reset (SSPR) gives users the ability to change or reset their password, with no administrator or help desk involvement.
 If a user's account is locked or they forget their password, they can follow prompts to unblock themselves and get back to work.
 This ability reduces help desk calls and loss of productivity when a user can't sign in to their device or an application.
 Microsoft recommend this video on how to enable and configure SSPR in Microsoft Entra ID.

 ### [Semantic Index for Copilot](/microsoftsearch/semantic-index-for-copilot)
-The semantix index is a retrieval layer that understands relationships across your Microsoft 365 content (SharePoint, OneDrive, Teams), improving Copilot’s grounding and answer quality.
+The semantic index is a retrieval layer that understands relationships across your Microsoft 365 content (SharePoint, OneDrive, Teams), improving Copilot’s grounding and answer quality.
 It complements Microsoft Search and your information architecture.

 ### [Sensitive information type](/microsoft-365/compliance/sensitive-information-type-learn-about)